 Author: Susan Ee

-The story is about a seventeen-year-old girl named Penryn, who is all set to get back her little sister from the warrior angels of the apocalypse.
+This teen dystopian thriller narrates the story of a seventeen-year-old girl named Penryn, who is all set to get back her little sister from the warrior angels of the apocalypse.
 She is ready to deal with the enemies to rescue her sister.
 Along her journey to San Francisco, Penryn will risk everything to save her sister.

 Author: Neal Shusterman